johanberntsson/ozmoo/documentation/manual/manual.md

 Ozmoo for the Commodore 64 supports:

-- Z-code version 3, 4, 5 and 8.
-Essentially this covers all games except for the very first (hard to find) versions of Zork I and II and the Infocom games with graphics.
+- Z-code version 1, 2, 3, 4, 5, 7 and 8.
+Essentially this covers all games except for the Infocom games with graphics.
 - Fitting a lot more text on screen than Infocom's interpreters - This is done by using all 40 columns, smart wordwrap and a MORE prompt which uses a single character.
 - Embedding a custom font.
 Currently two fonts are included in the distribution, plus some versions for Swedish, Danish, German, Italian, Spanish and French.
 And you can supply your own font.
-- Custom alphabets in Z-machine version 5 and 8.
+- Custom alphabets in Z-machine version 5, 7 and 8.
 - Custom character mappings, allowing for games using accented characters.
 Comes with predefined mappings for Swedish, Danish, German, Italian, Spanish and French.
 - Custom colour schemes.
 - A fully configurable secondary colour scheme (darkmode) which the player can toggle by pressing the F1 key.